-In the FAST Act, the metropolitan and statewide transportation planning processes are continued and enhanced to incorporate performance goals, measures, and targets into the process of identifying needed transportation improvements and project selection.
-Public participation remains a hallmark of the transportation planning process.
-Requirements for a long-range transportation plan (LRTP) and a short-term transportation improvement plan (TIP) continue, with the long-range transportation plan to incorporate performance plans required by the Act for specific programs.
-The long-range plan must describe the performance measures and targets used in assessing system performance and progress.
-The TIP must also be developed to make progress toward eight established performance targets and include a description of the anticipated achievements.
-The FAST Act also continues the expectation that MPOs, as a condition for receipt of Federal surface transportation funds, carry out a continuing, cooperative and comprehensive (3C) performance-based multimodal transportation planning process that results in plans and programs consistent with the planned development of the metropolitan area.
+In the FAST Act, the metropolitan transportation planning processes are continued and enhanced to incorporate performance goals, measures, and targets into the process of identifying needed transportation improvements and project selection.
+Public involvement remains a hallmark of the planning process.
+Requirements for a long-range plan and a short-term Transportation Improvement Program (TIP) continue, with the long-range plan to incorporate performance plans required by the Act for specific programs.
+The Metropolitan Transportation Plan must describe the performance measures and targets used in assessing system performance and progress in achieving the performance targets.
+The TIP must also be developed to make progress toward established performance targets and include a description of the anticipated achievements.

-Performance Measures
+Performance Measures and Targets

 The Michigan Department of Transportation (MDOT), SWMPC, and other MPOs in Michigan have coordinated to develop a strong methodology and approach regarding performance measures as required by MAP-21 and the FAST Act.
 Work for this item has included attending meetings hosted by MDOT to discuss feasibility of measures to be created within the MPO and MDOT frameworks as well as research regarding final USDOT guidance for the development of measures within the specified areas required by MAP-21 and the FAST Act.
 MDOT has coordinated with SWMPC and the MPOs statewide to develop and provide access to data necessary for the development of performance measures that will lead either to MPOs developing their own targets or agreeing to support the MDOT performance targets.
-The NATS Policy Committee adopted resolutions that support the MDOT and public transit local targets for the following performance measures: